Michael-Cowie/Notes/Math/geometry/trigonometry.md

 \theta_{rad} = \frac{s}{r}
 ```

-as a derived formula, it's significantly important to understand what this represents in terms of understanding radians as a unit.
+as a derived formula, it's significantly important to understand what this represents in terms of understanding radians.
 Instead, radians is defined as **"An angle is how many radius-lengths fit along the arc"**.
+For this reason, $\mathrm{rad}$ is infact, not a unit or it is considered a unit that cancels itself out because if the length of the circle was in metres, it would be $\frac{m}{m} = 1$

 That is,